kevinsullivan/cs-dm/notes/07-set-theory.rst

 bizarre issues that Russell and others had to consider at the start of the 20th century.

-What we will find is that set-theoretical thinking is an incredibly powerful intellectual tool.
-It's at the heart of program specification and verification, algorithm design and analysis, and theory of computing, among many other areas in computer science.
-Moreover, Dafny makes set theory not only fun but executable.
-The logic of Dafny, for writing assertions, pre- and post-conditions, and invariants *is* set theory, a first-order logic with sets and set-related operations as built-in concepts.
+What we will find is that set-theory is a powerful intellectual tool for the computer scientist and software engineer.
+It's at the heart of program specification and verification, algorithm design and analysis, theory of computing, among other areas in computer science.
+Moreover, Dafny makes set theory fun by making it runnable.
+The logic of Dafny, for writing assertions, pre- and post-conditions, and invariants *is* set theory, a first-order predicate logic with set and set operators built in.

 Set Theory Notations